xqb-python/Dimensional-Analysis/README.md

 #++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++#

-Our article 'Dimensional Analysis of Hydrogen Knudsen Compressor' has been accepted by international hydrogen energy journals.
-If you have referred to the algorithm in this study, you can refer to our article.
+Our article 'Dimensional Analysis of Hydrogen Knudsen Compressor' has online in International Journal of Hydrogen Energy.
+If you have referred to the algorithm in this study, you can refer to our article (https://doi.org/10.1016/j.ijhydene.2023.05.051).
 Thank you very much.

 #++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++#